-Graduates of the one-year and two-year 1 programs are eligible to take the associated certification examinations of the American Registry of Radiologic Technologists (ARRT), American Registry of Diagnostic Medical Sonographers (ARDMS), Cardiovascular Credentialing International (CCI), Medical Dosimetrist Certification Board (MDCB), and Nuclear Medicine Technology Certification Board (NMTCB), as applicable.
+Graduates of the one-year and two-year Bachelor of Science degree programs are eligible to take the associated certification examinations upon completion of the Bachelor of Science degree program and award of the Bachelor of Science degree.
+Students are eligible to take the associated certification examinations of the American Registry of Radiologic Technologists (ARRT), American Registry of Diagnostic Medical Sonographers (ARDMS), Cardiovascular Credentialing International (CCI), Medical Dosimetrist Certification Board (MDCB), and Nuclear Medicine Technology Certification Board (NMTCB), as applicable.
 Students who pass these examinations receive national certification.